 We are subject to interest rate risk relating to our cash equivalents and borrowings under our Revolving Facility, which bear interest at a per annum rate equal to (i) at our option, (x) the base rate or (y) the adjusted term SOFR rate, plus (ii) the applicable margin.
 The applicable margins are based on the Company's consolidated net leverage ratio, adjusted on a quarterly basis.
 As of December 31, 2023, there was a \$25,000,000 outstanding balance on the Revolving Facility.
-The Company drew down \$15,000,000 on February 8, 2024 under the Revolving Facility.
+The Company drew down an additional \$15,000,000 on February 8, 2024 under the Revolving Facility.
 On February 27, 2024, the Company paid the \$40,000,000 Revolving Facility balance.
 On March 4, 2024, the Company drew down \$15,000,000 and made an additional \$15,000,000 draw on March 18, 2024.
-As of June 30, 2024, the outstanding balance of the Revolving Facility was \$30,000,000.
+As of September 30, 2024, the outstanding balance of the Revolving Facility was \$30,000,000 and the unused portion of the Revolving Facility was \$60,000,000.
 While the applicable interest rate is set for a specific term when amounts are drawn down under the terms of the Revolving Facility, any subsequent draws on the Revolving Facility may be subject to a higher or lower interest rate, depending upon, among other things, the then-prevailing SOFR rate.
 We have not utilized interest rate hedging or other strategies in an attempt to mitigate our interest rate risk.
-A hypothetical 10% change in interest rates during the six months ended June 30, 2024 would have had a neutral net impact on our unaudited Condensed Consolidated Financial Statements, as changes in amounts paid for interest expense would have offset changes in interest income earned on cash balances.
+A hypothetical 10% change in interest rates during the nine months ended September 30, 2024 would have had a neutral net impact on our unaudited Condensed Consolidated Financial Statements, as changes in amounts paid for interest expense would have offset changes in interest income earned on cash balances.